CharonSSS/RSS-Origin/README.md

 ## For _RSS-Origin CelestialsPack_

+**Since this is the major part of the mod, we will give you a detailed guide and note, and we hope that you can patiently read it through**

 ### Things you should know:

 Since this mod adds 141 extra celestial bodies to your game by default, along with 33 celestial bodies from RSS, for a total of 174, **this will cause your game to lag during acceleration and slow scene switching**.
 Given this situation, the folder structure of this mod is: each celestial or celestial system is placed in a separate folder, and you can add or remove celestial folders according to your own needs to ensure the smoothness of your gameplay.